One of the best exercises for you, whether you’re trying to build muscle or lose weight (or both) HAS to be the squat.

 Most people can not front squat with a full grip around the bar, and instead will let the bar roll onto their fingertips (a three finger grip is okay here).
-If you can’t even get your fingers around the bar, there are a few variations you can start with genie front squats or strap front squats.
+If you can’t even get your fingers around the bar, there are a few variations you can start with genie front squats as we demo in the video above:

 Keeping your elbows as high as possible the entire time is extremely important in the front squat – as soon as you let them drop, the weight will likely pull you forward out of correct positioning, and you will either drop the weight or potentially get injured.